schr0841/cnn_project/README.md

 Because ResNet50 already includes downsampling layers, adding additional pooling and convolution operations with second_model could result in too much downsampling or feature over-processing.

 It is appropriate to still include data augmentation and rescaling before the ResNet50 layers since these operations are not part of the feature extraction operations.
 These pre-processing layers simply prepare the input data for feature extraction.

-4. Transfer Learning:
-The power of transfer learning lies in leveraging pre-trained networks like ResNet50, which have already learned how to extract useful features from images.
-Your job is to take those features and apply them to your custom task, often by adding dense layers on top, not additional convolutions or poolings.
-Solution:
-Instead of defining your own Conv2D and MaxPooling2D layers, you should chain the output of ResNet50 directly to dense layers and any additional custom operations you want (e.g., BatchNormalization, Dropout, or Dense layers).
-This way, you use ResNet50 for feature extraction and adapt it to your problem by modifying only the top layers (classification head).

-Updated Model Flow:
-Data augmentation and Rescaling can be applied before the ResNet50 model.
-Use ResNet50 as the core feature extractor (instead of custom Conv2D and Pooling layers).
-Add custom Dense layers after ResNet50 to fine-tune the model for your specific classification task.
-This approach optimally uses the power of ResNet50’s deep architecture without redundant operations.

 <img width="842" alt="Screenshot 2024-09-14 153749" src="https://github.com/user-attachments/assets/c6002003-e154-41e7-bc5a-f637e52ed3c8">